 THESIS-301B.
 THESIS.
-Graduation from Duke School of Medicine (or continuation with fourth year rotations after completion of third-year research) requires completion of an acceptable thesis describing quantitative research.
+Graduation from Duke School of Medicine (or continuation with fourth year rotations after completion of third year research) requires completion of an acceptable thesis describing quantitative research.
 The thesis is in the form of a manuscript of 15-20 double-spaced pages, in addition to any relevant figures.
-The requirement can also be fulfilled with the submission of a manuscript (including a 3-5 page addendum) or by a grant proposal.
+The requirement can also be fulfilled with the submission of a manuscript (including a 3-5 page addendum) or by a grant Proposal.
 It should include an abstract, introduction with hypothesis, materials and methods, discussion, results and references.
-The cover page is signed by the student, the mentor and the study program director, and must be submitted to the Third-Year Coordinator prior to submission of the Thesis.
-In addition, instructions and details on the formatting of the thesis are located on the Thesis Requirements tab of the third-year website: http:// thirdyear.mc.duke.edu or on BlueDocs.
+The cover page is signed by the student, the mentor and the study program director, and must be submitted to the Third Year Coordinator prior to submission of the Thesis by mid-June for ten-month students and mid-August for 12-month students.
+In addition, instructions and details on the formatting of the thesis are located on the Thesis Requirements tab of the third year website: http://thirdyear.mc.duke.edu or on BlueDocs.
 The thesis will receive a separate grade and number of credits from the research course.
 Credit: 3.
 The student's third year is not complete until the thesis and cover page have been submitted.
 Promotion to the fourth year and graduation may be delayed if the thesis is not received on time.
+Also, students' registration in fourth year clinical courses will be revoked if the thesis is not turned in on time.
+Special Interdisciplinary Training Programs